 Greek Style Yogurt and naan, to serve

-Drain then rinse split peas in a fine colander or sieve.
+Drain then rinse split peas in a fine colander or sieve and set aside to drain.

 Add butter and oil to a large saucepan; add in onion, garlic, spices and seasoning.
-Gently sauté, stirring regularly, for a few minutes until spices are fragrant.
+Gently sauté covered, stirring regularly, for a few minutes until spices are fragrant.
 Add in the carrots and turn up heat to high/medium.
-Sauté, stirring regularly, for 2 minutes..
+Continue to sauté, stirring regularly, for 2 minutes..

 Gradually pour in 2 cups of just boiled water, the tinned tomatoes, crumbled stock cube, sugar, split peas and further seasoning to taste – stir to bring up the browned bits on the base of the pan.

 Bring to the boil then immediately turn down to a medium/low simmer, covered, for 40 minutes, making sure to stir regularly.
 Add in sweet potato and a further cup of boiled water, stirring through then cover and continue simmering for 40-50 minutes, or until split peas are tender and sweet potato is soft and dahl is thick – make sure to stir regularly as it can stick to the base of the pan at this point.
-If it still seems a bit thin 15 minutes or so before the end of cooking time, remove the lid and use a splatter guard to reduce it a bit (I find this depends on which types of tinned tomatoes I use – some are more liquid than others).
+If it still seems a bit thin 15 minutes or so before the end of cooking time, remove the lid and use a splatter guard to reduce it a bit.

 Season further if you think it needs it.
 Remove dahl from the heat and stir through baby spinach or parsley.